 Stay away from investments that have a fee to get back out.
 If you get married, get divorced, change jobs, or move, it can come back to bite you.
 Don’t miss these 16 other money mistakes even financial experts make.

 Some of us can give discounts, but you may not get one if you don’t ask.
-If I say no, you can still use these 8 new ways to save money online shopping.
+These are the 19 other personal finance tips you were never taught but need to know.

 Not a good sign.
 I don’t like to be the bearer of bad news.

 Everyone wants no fees